-10. Appendices
+9. Appendices

-- 1. A glossary of Impression jargon and typesetting terminology. - 2.
-Keyboard short-cuts a list of the commands that can be typed in. - 3.
+1. A glossary of Impression jargon and typesetting terminology.

+- 2. Keyboard short-cuts a list of the commands that can be typed in. - 3.
 Recommended equipment our suggestions on useful hardware. - 4.
 Hints and tips things that we've found useful when using Impression. - 5.
 Character set the entire character set illustrated. - 6.
 Greek the Greek font illustrated. - 7.
 Dingbats font this font illustrated. - 8.
+Font samples short samples of the available text fonts. - 9.
+Borders all the standard and optional borders illustrated.

-Qume CrystalPrint Printer how to use this type of printer with Impression. - 9.
-Clip Art samples those supplied on disc 3.
+10. Clip Art samples - those supplied on disc 3.